mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/timer.md

 ### Common Section {#common}

-**Name** is the internal name of the **Wait for timer** activity.
+**Name** is the internal name of the **Timer** activity.
 When referring to the activity in an application, you will use this name.
-It must be unique within the workflow, but you can have two **Wait for timer** activities with the same name in different workflows.
+It must be unique within the workflow, but you can have two **Timer** activities with the same name in different workflows.

 ## Timer Expiration {#timer-expiration}

-When a **Wait for timer** activity expires, it behaves differently depending on the state of the workflow:
+When a **Timer** activity expires, it behaves differently depending on the state of the workflow:

 * When a timer is set on an in-progress workflow, the workflow continues when the timer expires.